wlin16/VariPred/README.md

 ***************

+*Update on 2023.11.20:*
+- We uploaded a new `requirements.txt` file and also recommended you to create an environment with `python=3.9`.
+After install the packages with `requirements.txt file`, please install `torch` manual with the instruction given below.

 *Update on 2023.8.3:*
 - We fixed bugs in VariPred_test.txt and VariPred_train.txt and also in the embedding extraction.

 *Update on 2023.5.5:*
 - Embeddings can be generated in batches, meaning that you can obtain them much more quickly by adjusting the batch_size_for_embed_gen parameter in the config file.
-For example, if you set batch_size_for_embed_gen=16 and use a GPU with larger memory, you can generate embeddings for 16 data points simultaneously.
+For example, if you set `batch_size_for_embed_gen=16` and use a GPU with larger memory, you can generate embeddings for 16 data points simultaneously.

 # Step 1: Installation

-VariPred was trained using the softwares included in the file "requirements.txt".
+VariPred was trained using the packages included in the file "requirements.txt".
 Please install requirements first.

 ```shell
 $ git clone git@github.com:wlin16/VariPred.git